dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 -x & x= \pm 1
 \end{cases}
 .\]
-This is continuous because the zariski topology on $\AA^1$ is the cofinite topology (since the closed sets are finite), so any injective map is continuous since inverse images of cofinite sets are again cofinite.
+This is continuous because the Zariski topology on $\AA^1$ is the cofinite topology (since the closed sets are finite), so any injective map is continuous since inverse images of cofinite sets are again cofinite.

 :::{.question}